Rapid transit: Tunnels

-One advantage of deep tunnels is that they can dip in a basin-like profile between stations, without incurring the significant extra costs associated with digging near ground level.
+An advantage of deep tunnels is that they can dip in a basin-like profile between stations, without incurring the significant extra costs associated with digging near ground level.
 This technique, also referred to as putting stations "on humps", allows gravity to assist the trains as they accelerate from one station and brake at the next.
-It was used as early as 1890 on parts of the City and South London Railway and has been used many times since, particularly in Montreal.
+It was used as early as 1890 on parts of the City and South London Railway and has been used many times since, for example in Montreal and Nuremberg.

-The West Island line, an extension of the MTR Island line serving western Hong Kong Island, opened in 2015, has two stations (Sai Ying Pun and HKU) situated over 100 m below ground level, to serve passengers on the Mid-levels.
+The West Island line, an extension of the MTR Island line serving western Hong Kong Island, opened in 2015, has two stations (Sai Ying Pun and HKU) situated over 100 m below ground level, to serve passengers on the Mid-Levels.
 They have several entrances/exits equipped with high-speed lifts, instead of escalators.
 These kinds of exits have existed in many London Underground stations and stations in former Soviet Union nations.